How to Recycle a Map Three Ways

 Recycle a Map into Three Home Decor Projects

-This week I am co-hosting Creative Crafts – Recycled Edition with my crafty friends Laura from Me and My Inklings and Meg from Makeable Crafts.
-Featuring eight recycled craft projects each day this week from some of the most talented designers we know.
-Check out my tutorial, then scroll to the bottom to see all the creativity AND stop back each day this week to what we recycle!
+This week I am co-hosting Creative Crafts – Recycled Edition with my crafty friends Laura from Me and My Inklings and Lindsay from Artsy Fartsy Mama.
+Featuring recycled craft projects each day this week from some of the most talented designers we know.
+Check out my tutorial, then scroll to the bottom to see all the creativity, AND stop back each day this week to what we recycle!

 This post, How to Recycle a Map Three Ways, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.